Federal vs. Private Education Loans

 More so than ever before, both federal and private loans are viable options for financing an education, but it is important for the funding source to be one that best complements the student’s expected career path and financial goals.
 Medical students face a unique situation with their long enrollment periods followed by additional years of post-graduation training.
 For this reason, careful consideration should be given when choosing financing options for medical school.

 Each loan type has its own advantages and disadvantages.
 To fully understand the value of each loan program, you should compare the specific features, including loan terms, interest rates, origination fees, and conditions.
 Do your homework – read the fine print and equip yourself with the knowledge to make an educated decision about the loan that is right for you.

 Benefits of Federal Education Loans

-* Eligible for consolidation through the Direct Consolidation Loan program.
+- Most federal loans are eligible for consolidation through the Direct Consolidation Loan program.

 Before Borrowing a Private Student Loan, Consider the Following

 - Private loan programs may offer variable or fixed interest rates.
 The rate will have an impact on the total cost of the loan.

 - Variable rates for private loans may start out low, but they can rise or fall as the rate indexes change.